Marcello Malpighi: Career

 As a physician, Malpighi's medical consultations with his patients, which were mostly those belonging to social elite classes, proved useful in better understanding the links between the human anatomy, disease pathology, and treatments for said diseases.
 Furthermore, Malpighi conducted his consultations not only by bedside, but also by post, using letters to request and conduct them for various patients.
 These letters served as social connections for the medical practices he performed, allowing his ideas to reach the public even in the face of criticism.
-These connections that Malpighi created in his practice became even more widespread due to the fact that he practiced in various countries.
+These connections that Malpighi created in his practice became even more widespread due to the fact that he practised in various countries.
 However, long distances complicated consults for some of his patients.
-The manner in which Malpighi practiced medicine also reveals that it was customary in his time for Italian patients to have multiple attending physicians as well as consulting physicians.
+The manner in which Malpighi practised medicine also reveals that it was customary in his time for Italian patients to have multiple attending physicians as well as consulting physicians.
 One of Malpighi's principles of medical practice was that he did not rely on anecdotes or experiences concerning remedies for various illnesses.
 Rather, he used his knowledge of human anatomy and disease pathology to practice what he denoted as "rational" medicine ("rational" medicine was in contrast to "empirics").
 Malpighi did not abandon traditional substances or treatments, but he did not employ their use simply based on past experiences that did not draw from the nature of the underlying anatomy and disease process.
 Specifically in his treatments, Malpighi's goal was to reset fluid imbalances by coaxing the body to correct them on its own.
 For example, fluid imbalances should be fixed over time by urination and not by artificial methods such as purgatives and vesicants.
 In addition to Malpighi's "rational" approaches, he also believed in so-called "miraculous," or "supernatural" healing.
 For this to occur, though, he argued that the body could not have attempted to expel any malignant matter, such as vomit.
 Cases in which this did occur, when healing could not be considered miraculous, were known as "crises."

 In 1668, Malpighi received a letter from Mr. Oldenburg of the Royal Society in London, inviting him to correspond.
 Malpighi wrote his history of the silkworm in 1668, and sent the manuscript to Mr. Oldenburg.
 As a result, Malpighi was made a member of the Royal Society in 1669.
-In 1671, Malpighi's Anatomy of Plants was published in London by the Royal Society, and he simultaneously wrote to Mr. Oldenburg, telling him of his recent discoveries regarding the lungs, fibers of the spleen and testicles, and several other discoveries involving the brain and sensory organs.
+In 1671, Malpighi's Anatomy of Plants was published in London by the Royal Society, and he simultaneously wrote to Mr. Oldenburg, telling him of his recent discoveries regarding the lungs, fibres of the spleen and testicles, and several other discoveries involving the brain and sensory organs.
 He also shared more information regarding his research on plants.
-At that time, he related his disputes with some younger physicians who were strenuous supporters of the Galenic principles and opposed to all new discoveries.
-Following many other discoveries and publications, in 1691, Malpighi was invited to Rome by Pope Innocent XII to become papal physician and professor of medicine at the Papal Medical School.
+At that time, he related his disputes with some younger physicians who were strenuous supporters of the Galenic principles and opposed all new discoveries.
+Following many other discoveries and publications, in 1691, Malpighi was invited to Rome by Pope Innocent XII to become a papal physician and professor of medicine at the Papal Medical School.
 He remained in Rome until his death.